 7. Treat everyone as your customer.
 Answer phone calls and emails as if your job is to serve them like they are your customers.
 Answer the phone with pleasant greetings.
 Do not give anyone a reason to say you’re rude or impolite.
+Don’t start your job with improper casualties.
+Err on the side of safety and practice proper greetings.
 Greet everyone good morning and say goodbye to your co-workers when you leave.

 8. Take notes.
 Take a pen and paper everywhere you go.
 It shows that you are eager to learn things when you take notes.
 I know that technology has ruled our lives but I still suggest a pen and paper for your first week.
 If you must use your phone, announce that you are using it to take notes.
 Don’t give anyone a chance to think you are texting during the meetings.